Henry Pratt Fairchild

-Henry Pratt Fairchild (August 18, 1880 – October 2, 1956) was a distinguished American sociologist who was actively involved in many of the controversial issues of his time.
+Henry Pratt Fairchild (August 18, 1880 – October 2, 1956) was an American sociologist who was Professor of Sociology at New York University and actively involved in many of the controversial issues of his time.
 He wrote about race relations, abortion and contraception, and immigration.
-He was involved with the founding of Planned Parenthood and served as President to the American Eugenics Society.
+He was involved with the founding of Planned Parenthood and served as president to the American Eugenics Society (1929–1931).

 Early life

 Fairchild was born in Dundee, Illinois.
 His father was Arthur Babbitt Fairchild, a descendant of Thomas Fairchild, who settled in New England in 1639.
 His mother a member of the Pratt industrialist family.
 Henry Fairchild was his grandfather.
-Fred Rogers Fairchild, who became an economist and educator, was his brother.
+Fred Rogers Fairchild, a professor of Political Economy at Yale University, was his brother.